TruFoox/HoneyWasp/README.md

 4. Click **Generate Access Token** and log in to your account
 5. Copy the access token it gives you

-Once you have this short-lived token, you are almost done.
-Now you must convert it into a long-lived token

 ### Step 4: Get Long Lived Access Token

 1. Go to https://developers.facebook.com/tools/debug/accesstoken